-Todd and Greymouth Petroleum are also gas producers and retailers (Todd through its exploration and production subsidiary, Todd Energy, and its wholesale/retail subsidiary Nova Energy), and Nova also owns private pipelines.
-Vector is a transmitter, distributor and retailer, and Contact is a retailer and gas-fired power station owner.
-Another retailer, Genesis Energy, has vertical ownership arrangements, sourcing gas for its Huntly power station and retail operations under a contract for 100 percent of gas from the Kupe field, of which it is a 31 percent owner.
+Todd and Greymouth Petroleum are also gas producers and retailers (Todd through its exploration and production subsidiary, Todd Energy, and its wholesale/retail subsidiary Nova Energy).
+Nova also owns private pipelines and is a consumer at its gas-fired McKee peaker plant.
+Vector is a distributor and retailer, and Contact is a retailer and gas-fired power station owner.
+Another retailer, Genesis Energy, has vertical ownership arrangements, sourcing gas for its Huntly power station and retail operations under a contract for 100 percent of gas from the Kupe field, of which it is a joint venture partner.